eilw/pland/README.md

 - add thanks message for new quote - DONE
 - User can see the comment they have added, and can edit that specific - DONE
 - add account functionality for Andrew - DONE
 - add validations for sign-up: frontend & backend - Done

-- Update mailer to get to work
+- Update mailer to get to work - DONE
+  - Add a mail to be sent to andrew once a user has signed up - DONE
+  - sendt the contact form to andrew - DONE
+  - add tests to mailers - DONE
+  - make it work on heroku
+  - get the resend password to work on heroku
+  - change title of resend email
 - add in thanks message for new account
 - add validations to if order cannot be received
 - check with andrew if transport costs are for total weight, or per